Tony Hawk’s Pro Skater 1 and 2 are getting remade from the ground up – TechCrunch

 2020 sucks.
 Want to let your brain slip back to 1999 for a while?
-This news might help: Tony Hawk’s Pro Skater 1 and 2 are coming back, complete with a full blown graphic overhaul, online multiplayer — and, yes, the song “Superman” by Goldfinger.
+This news might help: Tony Hawk’s Pro Skater 1 and 2 are coming back, complete with a full-blown graphic overhaul, online multiplayer — and, yes, the song “Superman” by Goldfinger.

-Here’s the announcement trailer, which does a great job of showing just how much better things can look twenty years later:
+Here’s the announcement trailer, which does a great job of showing just how much better things can look 20 years later:

 THPS 1 and 2 were originally published by Activision and developed by Neversoft — a studio that, sadly, is no longer around.
 These remakes, meanwhile, are being built by Vicarious Visions — a team that Activision acquired back in 2005, and is probably best known for its 2017 remake of the original Crash Bandicoot trilogy.